focus-editor/focus/LOG.md

     - Basic token highlighting
     - Grep in the project

-- Search within buffer:
-    + Display the search bar
-    + Enter text
-    + Cleanup the code for input
-    + Make sure the bar is displayed in the right place and is resized correctly
-    + Draw differently in active/inactive state
-    + Activate by click, deactivate by click elsewhere
-    + Deactivate the editor cursor when the search bar is active
-    + Display the number of search results
 - Search and highlight results
+    + Case-sensitive version, like the Ctrl+D one
+    + Show the label if no text
+    + Display the number of results in the bar
+    + Select the first result after cursor
+    + Select the text in the search bar when shown, it's really needed
+    - Jump to it if it's outside viewport, otherwise don't jump
+    - Highlight results
+    - Highlight results in the scrollbar

 - Bug: resize pointer is not shown when trying to resize window